ncp38/cs142-s25/projects/proj2/index.md

 In Lab 2, we learned about Javadoc comments.
 As you may remember, these are special comments that start with /** and end with */; they create tooltips and descriptions that are used for your functions.
-You should place Javadoc comments before any function you write in this project.
+You **must place Javadoc comments before any function** you write in this project.
 There are examples in the starter code.

 ## Testing your program